przemastro/arqonia-1.0/README.md

     6. Mail server should be configured
     7. Diagram should be described in a better way
     8. Ability to sort by date
+    9. Logged in User details should be displayed

+Bugs

+    1. Sometimes Diagram is not fully loaded
+    2. Service is not re-loading immediately after processing